Using Segger Studio, Nordic SDK and Arduino with Particle Xenon

 Unfortunately the Xenon also comes with very incomplete software.
 The firmware doesn’t yet support traditional Bluetooth and it’s missing features like sleep.
 I have great faith in Particle and expect the firmware to add these features but I have a project waiting for this.

-I’m pretty sure Adafruit is also working on their Arduino for the chips but they don’t yet have the Xenon files in their Arduino port.
+Adafruit is also working on their Arduino for the chips but they don’t yet have the Xenon files in their Arduino port.
+There’s a section at the end of this article about using Arduino with the Xenon.

 So, I decided to try developing on the Xenon using the Nordic Semi NRF5 SDK, instead of the particle firmware.
 It seems to be working fine.